What Is Religious OCD And Can It Be Treated?

 Symmetry obsessions and organization compulsions

 People with symmetry obsessions may experience a strong urge to arrange and rearrange objects.
 They may put a lot of effort into keeping things “in order,” whatever that standard means to them.
 Symmetry obsessions may involve repeatedly reorganizing books from tallest to shortest, ensuring pens line up evenly on a desk, or hanging shirts according to type and color in a closet.
-Often, these compulsions are rooted in a fear that something may go wrong if the organization is messed with.
+Often, these obsessions and compulsions are rooted in a fear that something may go wrong if the organization is messed with.
 For this reason, they may react with extremes if someone changes the order of their organization or tries to control the process for them.

 Contamination obsessions with cleaning or washing compulsions